Photo by Peter Yuen

-Lucy has mothered a male pangolin named Luke, who has since been released into the protected forests of the Southern Cardamom National Park.
-She has been introduced to an adult male pangolin who was donated by a concerned local who found him for sale in a market.
+Lucy was rescued with a tiny baby, and we were very excited when she had another baby one year later after being paired with a male, who was also a snare amputee.
+Both babies have since matured and been released into the protected forests of the Southern Cardamom National Park.
+Lucy has just been introduced to another adult male pangolin who was donated by a concerned local who found him for sale in a market.
 If the pair have any pups, we hope to release the Critically Endangered animals into the wild when they are ready!

 The most Trafficked Mammal in the World

 When pangolins are scared, they curl-up into tiny balls and use their scales as armor.
 Unfortunately, this self-defense mechanism does not protect them from their biggest threat – poachers.
 The illegal trade in pangolins has reached epic proportions, and these once common animals are now classified as Critically Endangered.
 In China and Vietnam, their meat is considered a delicacy and is sold for $350 per kg; their scales are used in traditional medicine, and can be worth up to $1,000 per kg.